 - If you drink wine at home, pour small amounts into your glass.

 - Try and pour your own drinks.
-If your partner or your host is constantly topping up your half-filled glass, it's hard to keep track of how much alcohol you are drinking.
+If your partner or host is constantly topping up your half-filled glass, it's hard to keep track of how much alcohol you’re drinking.

-- Use the smartphone version of our MyDrinkaware drink tracking tool.
+- Use our Track and Calculate Unit app.
 It's free and simple to use.

 - Ask for a small glass of wine.
 A 125ml glass is around one and a half units of alcohol.

-- Opt for half pints if you prefer higher strength lager or try lower strength beer.
+- Opt for half pints if you prefer higher strength lager or try a lower strength drink option.
 You really won't notice the difference.

 - Alternate alcoholic drinks with soft drinks.

 - Ask questions.
-If you are still uncertain about how much you are drinking, ask the bar staff.
+If you’re still uncertain about how much you’re drinking, ask the bar staff.
 Do they pour doubles or singles?
 How big is their large glass of wine?